hitoshi-watase/sercrod/docs/reference/directives/switch.md

   - **Other values (primitives, objects without `.has`, etc.):**

-    - The value is compared to the switch value using Nablla’s internal equality check.
+    - The value is compared to the switch value using Sercrod’s internal equality check.

-- If evaluation throws, or none of the above patterns succeed, Nablla falls back to a simple string-list matcher:
+- If evaluation throws, or none of the above patterns succeed, Sercrod falls back to a simple string-list matcher:

   - The raw attribute text is split by `,` and `|` into tokens.
   - Each token is trimmed and evaluated as an expression when possible.